gXLg/nullcord/README.md

 * The name obviously comes from my nickname `/dev/null` and `discord` (it could have been `gxlg-cord`, glad it turned out this way)
-* This lib was completely developed on my phone ("developed on the way" just got a new meaning, huh?)
+* This lib was completely developed on my phone ("cross-platform development" just got a new meaning, huh?)
-* The internet at my house was so bad, that it created a perfect environment for debugging connection related issues
+* The internet at my house was/is so bad, that it created a perfect environment for debugging connection related issues
-* I developed this while listening to breakcore and drinking 69 liters of coffee a night (I am broke now, please help)
+* I developed this while listening to breakcore and drinking 69 liters of coffee a night (I am broke and have an addiction now, please help)
 * This library got 2 of my testing bots banned, but it's safe to use now, I swear!
 * If there would have been an award for the worst structured documentation of rate limits, discord would surely receive it.
-I am so glad, I am through with ths, it was a nightmare!
+I am so happy, I am through with this, it was a nightmare!